Some of Thorpe-le-Soken's more notable residents

 Stephen Martin Leake was born Stephen Martin, the son of a naval officer.
 He was a numismatist who served for many years at the College of Arms, rising through the ranks to become Garter Principal King of Arms, the highest position in the college.
 With the Dean of Windsor, he brought the registers of the college up to date and is credited with greatly improving the way the College of Arms operated, his lasting legacy.

-Other memorials in the chancel commemorate the Martin Leake family, including the east and south windows and the latest of all, from c.1924, the two side pieces of the reredos,
+Other memorials in the chancel commemorate the Martin Leake family, including the east and south windows and the latest of all, from c.1924, the two side portions of the reredos,

 Kitty Canham - 1720-1752